schell/apecs/README.md

 # apecs
 **A**syncronous **P**arallel **E**ntity **C**omponent **S**ystem

+## Why
 `apecs` is an entity-component system that supports traditional syncronous systems as well as asyncronous systems that can evolve over time.
-This makes it great for quick game prototypes and DIY engines.
+This makes it great for quick game prototypes, DIY engines and any simulation that has discrete, transformative stages.

 ## Goals
 * productivity